Saurabh254/smasher/README.md

 ## About <a name = "about"></a>

 SMSHER is multipurpose messaging service emulation in termux.
-It used backend service as redis.
+It used backend service as redis and termux-api.

 ## Getting Started <a name = "getting_started"></a>